What is smart security? Everything you need to know about this cutting-edge technology and how it can protect your home

 (Image credit: Simplisafe)

-All systems will include cameras, ideally a combination of both indoor and outdoor ones works best, offering coverage of the garden and living space as well as being a visual deterrent.
-Look for models with multiple sensors – motion and heat for instance – that help to reduce the number of false alerts.
+• Cameras: All systems will include cameras.
+Ideally, a combination of indoor and outdoor ones works best.
+These cameras offer coverage of the garden and living space and are a visual deterrent.
+Look for models with multiple sensors - motion and heat, for instance - that help reduce the number of false alerts.

-There's also the option to choose between wired or wireless devices.
-Wireless devices are great as you won't don’t need to worry about recharging a battery.
-While battery powered versions are an ideal choice for renters who might wish to take their tech with them when they move on.
+• Wired or wireless: You can also choose between wired and wireless devices.
+Wireless devices are great because you won’t need to worry about recharging a battery, while battery-powered versions are ideal for renters who might wish to take their tech with them when they move on.

 red brick wall house with white window and roof